-This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily having full understanding about it.
-We don't have enough data to report if or how your feelings impact your behaviors related to this aspect.
+This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
+We don't have enough data to report on your understanding of this topic.

-are an empathetic person, and it comes easily to put yourself in another person's shoes, trying to see life from their point of view, as puzzling as it might be.
+THAT you are an empathetic person.
+It comes easily to put yourself in another person's shoes, trying to see life from their point of view, as puzzling at it might be.
 It makes you feel good when you do so - in a way you feel closer to the other.

-/YOU ARE COMFORTABLE when you are inclusive since not being inclusive may make you feel guilty, selfish, righteous, or irresponsible.
+Moreover, not being inclusive may make you feel guilty, selfish, righteous, or irresponsible.
 This is your internal compass.